dustinpfister/blog_posts/_posts/js-async-await.md

 ### 1.1 - The source code here is on github

-This post like many others is still a kind of work in progress, as such it is only a matter of time until I get around to editing this post once again as long as I am able to do so.
-With that said I have the collection of source code that I am writing about in this post up on my test vjs Github respiratory, along with all the other source code examples for all my other posts on native javaScript features.
+This post like many others is still a kind of work in progress, as such it is only a matter of time until I get around to editing the content here once again, as long as I am able to do so.
+With that said I have the collection of source code that I am writing about in this post up on my [test vjs Github respiratory](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-async-await), along with all the other source code examples for all my other posts on native javaScript features.

-### 1.1 - Basic example involving the use of promises
+### 1.2 - Basic example involving the use of promises

 So here I have a basic example that involves the use of the [Promise Constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) and setTimeout.